Same-sex marriage in Slovenia: Partnership Act 2016

 On 22 December 2015, following the 20 December 2015 referendum, which prevented same-sex marriage from being legalized in Slovenia, Deputy Jani Möderndorfer introduced a bill to grant same-sex couples all the rights of marriage, except for joint adoption and in vitro fertilisation.
 The bill would also repeal the Registration of Same-Sex Partnerships Act 2005, and all partnerships would have to be converted to a new institution, called partnerska zveza ([ˈpàːɾtnɛɾska ˈzʋéːza]) in Slovene, within the first six months after the bill's date of application.
 Partnerska zveza had the same formal registration procedure as marriages.
 On 10 March 2016, the government of Miro Cerar expressed its support for the bill.
 On 5 April, the bill was approved by the Committee on Labour, Family, Social Policy and Disability of the National Assembly.
 On 21 April, it was approved by the Assembly in a 54–15 vote.
 The National Council did not require the Assembly to vote on the bill again.

 On 28 April, the Union of Migrant Workers (SDMS) filed a motion, with 2,500 signatures, in order to be allowed to proceed with a petition for a referendum.
 However, on 5 May, the Speaker of the National Assembly, Milan Brglez, refused to set a thirty-five-day deadline during which the proposers could collect 40,000 valid signatures to force a referendum, arguing that this and several other SDMS referendum initiatives constituted an abuse of the referendum laws.
 He sent the bill for promulgation the next day.
 It was promulgated by President Borut Pahor and published in the official gazette on 9 May 2016.
-The law took effect on the 15th day after its publication (i.e. 24 May 2016) and became operational nine months later (i.e. 24 February 2017).

-On 10 May, SDMS challenged Brglez's decision to the Constitutional Court.
-The court rejected the challenge on 21 July 2016.
+The law took effect on the fifteenth day after publication (i.e. 24 May 2016) and became operational nine months later (i.e. 24 February 2017).
+On 10 May, the SDMS challenged Brglez's decision to the Constitutional Court, which rejected the challenge on 21 July 2016.

-The ability to enter into a partnership was closed off following the legalization of same-sex marriage.
-Partners may retain their status or convert their union into a recognized marriage.
+The ability to enter into a partnership was closed off following the legalization of same-sex marriage in Slovenia.
+Partners could convert their union into a recognized marriage until 31 July 2023.
+Couples were afforded an extra two months to convert their partnerships into marriages if they were unable to do so previously for "excusable reasons".
+Otherwise, all partnerships were dissolved on 31 July.